ktsu-dev/ByteSizeDotnet/project-17-game-engine/README.md

    This capstone integrates concepts from all previous projects

 2. **Start Building** 💻
-   See [detailed project guide](game-engine-project-guide.md) for comprehensive instructions
+   Follow the implementation guide below for comprehensive instructions

 3. **Track Progress** 🎯
    Update your [progress tracker](../progress-tracker.md) for final milestones